コンテンツにスキップ

 [Venue] Yokohama Noh Theatre

-[Admission fee] Free *If there are events that require a fee, those without a ticket will not be able to enter.
+[Admission fee] Free *If there is a paid event, those without a ticket will not be able to enter.

 Related articles